 Buses from Chania Airport to Agia Marina run on a regular basis.
 You may check all the available options and times here.

 If you wish to explore Crete at your own leisure, and visit all the major attractions as well as the most exotic beaches of Crete, we recommend you hire a car.
-You can pick up you car from our offices at the Chania International Airport or use our free pickup/drop off service from any hotel in Agia Marina.
+You can pick up your hire car from Chania Airport or use our free pickup/drop off service from any hotel in Agia Marina.

 Hotels in Agia Marina Crete